knpwrs/knpwrs.github.io/about.md

 I am a software engineer living and working in [Massachusetts].
 I work extensively in Universal JavaScript and HTML5 and have experience in many other technologies.
 Take a look at [my GitHub][github] to see my personal projects.

-I also enjoy music, play drums, and am a big time fan of the [New England Patriots][ne].
+I also enjoy music, play drums and bass guitar, and am a big time fan of the [New England Patriots][ne].
 Feel free to take a look around and contact me with any questions.

 <div class="about-social">
   <a href="mailto:{{ site.author.email }}" title="Email"><i class="fa fa-envelope"></i></a>